thinkadoo/silex-skeleton-app/README.md

 Installation
 ------------

-You can do the conventional way which is clone this repository, or the easiest way, you can just directly download composer.

 You need to put the content of /db/db.sql into the sql command of your MySQL database.
 It will create 2 databases.
 Why do we need to have 2 same database?
 It's not compulsory.
 The idea is just to differentiate between our development and our test database environment.

 Change the configurations to suit your environment.
-Don't worry, it's **simple**.

  * app/config/dev.php
  * app/config/prod.php
  * app/config/test.php
- * Copy app/phpunit.xml.dist into app/phpunit.xml, and take a look at the <php> environment at the bottom of the file
  * Your server configuration must be pointing to: web/index.php (prod) and web/index_dev.php (dev)

  Copy the following folders from xCRUD distribution into your project root folder: